Mateusz-Kozlowski/Small-Neural-Net-Visualization/README.md

 ## WARNING: The program (and the video below) may potentially trigger seizures for people with photosensitive epilepsy.

-Due to the resizing the images that you can see here the synapses of the net look weird.
+Due to the resizing the images that you can see in this file the synapses of the net look weird.
-I recommend you to use "Crtl"+"+" combination to see how the synapses really look like in the program
+I recommend you to click on an image which will open a new tab in your web browser.
-(or clone the repo and run the program on your own).
+There you will be able to see the image in the original size, so you will see how the synapses really look like.

 ## -> [A VIDEO SHOWING HOW THE PROGRAM EXACTLY WORKS](https://drive.google.com/file/d/1e9Iyq-AvTI3wAyvodawLXsHSVrPl6TFi/view?usp=sharing) <-